Adithej/LoginWithAuthAppwrite/README.md

 ## Getting started

 1. Clone repo
-2. `cd 1-starter-template`
-3. run `npm install`
+2. run `npm install`
-4. Create account and project on appwrite.io and follow [guide](video-notes.md#appwrite-console-setup--config).
+3. Create an account and project on appwrite.io, refer the documentation